cvmfs/cvmfs/ducc/README.md

 ## Run as daemon

-DUCC provides also a unit file suitable to be used by systemd.
+DUCC provides an unit file suitable to be used by systemd.
 While used as a daemon DUCC will run the `loop` command.

 Environmental variables are used in order to provide input for DUCC.
 Two